Starting an NGO in Portugal

 Our corporate lawyers will guide you through the process step-by-step.

-The importance of a lawyer in setting up an NGO lies in the guidance that will be provided throughout the whole process.
+The importance of a lawyer in setting up an NGO in Portugal lies in the guidance received from lawyers specializing in nonprofit organizations throughout the process.

-Also, we will assist on drafting the documents needed since some of them, like the bylaws or the Founding Act, can be very lengthy and difficult tasks.
+We will assist in drafting the documents needed since some of them, like the bylaws or the Founding Act, can be very lengthy and difficult tasks.
 It is important to bear in mind that it is not only important to cover legal aspects, but that a lawyer should also provide you with a more complete overview: such as the taxation of donations, the treatment of personal data of members and volunteers, etc.

 Incorporating an NGO without a lawyer can lead to costly mistakes during its constitution or later problems in the operation and objectives that you want to develop.

 ¨We will be with you each step of the journey.¨

 What is an NGO?

 An NGO’s literal meaning is Non-Governmental Organization.
 These are entities of social initiative and humanitarian aims, which are independent of the public administration and are non-profit making.